-Tiwi is an language isolate spoken by about 1,700 people on the Tiwi Islands off the north coast of Northern Territory of Australia.
+Tiwi is an language isolate spoken on the Tiwi Islands off the north coast of Northern Territory of Australia.
+According to the 2006 census there are 1,720 speakers of Tiwi.
 There are eight dialects: Jikilawuru, Wurankuwu, Malawu, Munupi, Marrikawuyanga, Wulirankuwu, Yimpinari, and Mantiyupi.

 Mantiyupi is spoken on both Bathurst and Melville island, and in the island's largest city, Warrumiyanga.
 All of the resources and documentation on the Tiwi language are on the subject of the Mantiyupi dialect, and it has the greatest number of speakers, at around 600.
 It is also spoken in the communities of 4 Mile Camp, Paru, and Pickertaramoor.
 Marrikawuyanga is spoken on Melville island in and around the Milikapiti community, and also has several hundred speakers.
 Malawu, Wurankuwu, and Jikilawuru are spoken on Bathurst Island, and each have under 300 speakers, as do Yimpinari, Wulirankuwu, and Munupi, on Melville Island.
 Tiwi was once considered a Pama-Nyungan language, but today is recognised as a language isolate, despite several loanwords from Yolngu Matha.